nvh95/react-linkedin-login-oauth2/README.md

 Demo: https://stupefied-goldberg-b44ee5.netlify.app/

 This package is used to get authorization code for Linked In Log in feature using OAuth2 in a easy way.
-After have the authorization code, you can send it to server to continue to get information needed.
-For more, please see at [Authenticating with OAuth 2.0 - Linked In](https://developer.linkedin.com/docs/oauth2)
+After have the authorization code, you can exchange to an access token by sending it to the server to continue to get information needed.
+For more details, please see at [Authorization Code Flow (3-legged OAuth)](https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow)
 See [Usage](#usage) and [Demo](#demo) for instruction.

 ## Table of contents